The Complexity of Equilibrium Refinements in Potential Games: Multilinear circuits, search problems, and symbolic computation through polynomial interpolation

 Other classes of search problems can be defined by specifying complete problems for them.
 One way to define such problems is using Boolean circuits.
 We define a Boolean circuit $C: \{0, 1\}^k \to \{0, 1\}^k$ as a function that can use the logic gates (AND), (OR), and (NOT), denoted as $\land$, $\lor$, and $\lnot$ respectively.

-Here we define the complexity class $\PLS$ \cite{Johnson88:How} that contains \emph{local search problems}.
-Informally, $\PLS$ contains all local search problems with neighborhoods that are searchable in polynomial time. \begin{definition} The complexity class $\PLS$ is the class of all problems that are reducible to {\sc LocalOpt}: given a finite set $\cA \subseteq [2^k]$ and two Boolean circuits $ S, V: \cA \to [2^k]$, find $a \in \cA$ such that $V(S(a)) \le V(a)$. \end{definition}
+\paragraph{Complexity classes} We continue by defining the complexity class $\PLS$ \cite{Johnson88:How} that contains \emph{local search problems}.
+Informally, $\PLS$ contains all local search problems with neighborhoods that are searchable in polynomial time. \begin{definition} The complexity class $\PLS$ is the class of all total search problems that are reducible to {\sc LocalOpt}: given two Boolean circuits $ S, V: [2^k] \to [2^k]$, find $a \in \cA$ such that $V(S(a)) \le V(a)$. \end{definition}

 The complexity class $\CLS$ \cite{Daskalakis11:Continuous, Fearnley23:Complexity} contains all \emph{continuous local search problems}.
 Informally, it contains all search problems seeking an approximate local optimum of a continuous function.